jaythomason-projects/Flask-WeatherBot/README.md

-## Weatherbot - A Flask Weather Chatbot
+## Weatherbot - A Weather Chatbot built with Flask and Chatterbot

 This is Weatherbot, a Flask-based weather chatbot that gives accurate, real-time weather info for any location, with a special focus on the UK.
 Weatherbot also has some handy tips for anyone exploring the UK.